 Samsung’s Tizen OS app store doesn’t offer as many options as the Apple Watch, though Samsung is working to make apps more useful.
 The Galaxy Watch Active 2 brings Twitter support for tweeting, liking and retweeting directly on your wrist.
 You can also watch YouTube clips.
 Unfortunately, neither of these are ideal use cases for a smartwatch.
 Watching YouTube on a small watch screen is pointless, and I’m not the kind of person who feels compelled to compose tweets on her wrist (or scroll through Twitter on a smartwatch at all).
 There are some apps that are perfect for smartwatches — maps, messaging, fitness — and Samsung leaned into two that aren’t.

 But Tizen OS does have some big names that are useful, including Spotify, which supports offline music storage for Premium subscribers (this is exclusive to Samsung; Wear OS and Apple Watch lack offline Spotify).
 Strava and Under Armour’s suite of health and fitness apps (MapMyRun, MyFitnessPal, Endomondo) are also included.
-A more fitness-focused Under Armour edition of the Galaxy Watch Active 2 will be available soon for $309.

-Samsung’s Galaxy Watch Active 2 blows Wear OS watches away, and proves the company is serious about catching up with Apple.
+The Samsung Galaxy Watch Active 2 blows Wear OS watches away, and proves the company is serious about catching up with Apple.
 With lengthier battery life, functional FDA-cleared health features, more big-name apps, and Fitbit-level sleep-tracking, the Galaxy Watch lineup could actually make Apple take notice.

 For now, Samsung still lags behind, but at least the company is trying.
 If you’re looking for an Android smartwatch, the Galaxy Watch Active 2 is the one worth buying.